 A connection to a public water main for a water service line is much more important than a property owner may realize.
-There can be various issues with a water main connection for a service line that will affect the service life of the water line and water pressure for the property:
+There can be various issues with a wet tap connection for a service line that will affect the service life of the water line and water pressure for the property:

-- A connection for a main water line may be a ‘driven tap’.
+- A wet tap connection for a main water line may be a ‘driven tap’.
 Which means it was installed before power tools were used.
 A driven tap can blow out of the main line without warning.

-- A connection can be too small to supply the proper volume of water to a property.
+- A wet tap connection can be too small to supply the proper volume of water to a property.

-- A tap can leak or be defective.
+- A wet tap connection can leak or be defective.

-Driven taps are no longer legal in NYC for a water service line – However existing ones will not be violated unless a water main repair or replacement is being performed on that particular water line.
+Driven taps are no longer legal in NYC for a water service line.
+However an existing wet tap connection will not be violated unless a water main repair or replacement is being performed on that particular water line.
 Whenever a water main repair or water main replacement is performed and a driven tap is found it must be replaced.
 Driven taps were installed prior to power tools being utilized by the NYC DEP.
-They were actually driven into the city water main using a hammer – There are no threads to hold it in place and they are prone to blow out.
+They were actually driven into the city water main using a hammer.
+There are no threads to hold a driven wet tap connection in place and they are prone to blow out.
 In addition they are typically too small to properly service a property.

 Many NYC properties have added plumbing fixtures or living space to an existing building over the years.
-A tap that may have been adequate or marginal years ago will now not provide an adequate volume of water and result in low water pressure as well – water pressure and volume of water are two separate issues.
-No matter how large the actual size of the water line, if the tap is too small there will not be enough water volume or pressure to property serve the property.
-The minimum size allowed for a service line in NYC is 5/8″ for a one family house – many taps in NYC are only 1/2″ and wholly inadequate.
+A tap that may have been adequate or marginal years ago will now not provide an adequate volume of water and result in low water pressure as well.
+Water pressure and volume of water are two separate and distinct issues.
+No matter how large the actual size of the water service line, if the tap is too small there will not be enough water volume or pressure to property serve the property.
+The minimum sized wet tap connection allowed for a service line in NYC is 5/8″ for a one family house.
+Many older taps in NYC are only 1/2″ and wholly inadequate.

 An important point:

 A brand new properly sized tap installed by the NYC DEP into the city water main costs around $300.00.
 In almost all cases where low water pressure exists or there’s a chance of a defect it is good policy to replace it for the relatively modest expense of $300.00 (increased to $700.00 since the original release of this post).

 The NYC DEP has highly experienced crews specializing in wet tap installations.
 The DEP can do a complete installation for a water service line in about 20 minutes with a total about a 1/2 gallon of water lost during each installation.
 Furthermore DEP has crews that install many taps each and every day in all five Boroughs to keep NYC water supply lines up to date and up to code.